-The ‘Internet of Things’ is growing at an incredible rate, promising to be a transformative shift in the way individuals and machines interact with the world around them.
+The ‘Internet of Things’ promises to transform how people and machines interact with the world around them.
 Cisco estimates that 50 billion devices will be connected to the Internet by 2020, allowing the remote operation and monitoring of systems, appliances and infrastructure.

 One KeyLines customer is leading the way in the Internet of Things cyber security race.
-CyberFlow Analytics is a San Diego-based startup, founded in 2013.
-Their FlowScape system is an award-winning cyber security platform, designed to empower analysts with 360-degree cyber situational awareness and meet the scale and complexity challenges of the Internet of things.
+CyberFlow Analytics is a San Diego-based cyber analytics company, founded in 2013.
+Their FlowScape system is an award-winning cyber security analytics platform, designed to empower analysts with 360-degree cyber situational awareness and meet the scale and complexity challenges of the Internet of things.

 This case study explains how FlowScape incorporates powerful functionality from KeyLines to provide an intuitive and interactive GUI.